The CHRONIC PAIN AFTER MODERATE TO SEVERE TBI MULTI-SITE PROJECT

 Self-Advocacy for Independent Life (SAIL) After TBI

 Craig Hospital is recruiting for a study addressing self-advocacy after traumatic brain injury (TBI).
-The study is being conducted in several locations across Colorado.
-We are currently seeking individuals who live in the north Denver area and the Colorado Springs area to participate in this study.
-Participants must be 18 or older, at least 9 months post TBI, able to travel independently in the community, and have completed inpatient and/or outpatient TBI rehabilitation.
+The study will be conducted in several locations across Colorado, including northern Colorado and Colorado Springs.
+Participants must be 18 or older, at least 9 months post TBI, able to travel independently about the community, and have completed inpatient and/or outpatient TBI rehabilitation.
 Participants will complete a series of assessments by phone, and will be randomized to either a treatment group or a control group.
 The treatment group will take part in 4 group treatment sessions and 2 follow up phone sessions.
-Group sessions will take place in Broomfield and in Colorado Springs.
-If you are interested in taking part in this study, please contact Clare Morey, Study Coordinator, at 303-789-8621 or firstname.lastname@example.org.
+If you are interested in taking part in this study, please contact Clare Morey, Study Coordinator, at 303-789-8621 or email@example.com

 Effect of Exoskeleton-Assisted Gait Training on Bone Health and Quality of Life: A Randomized Clinical Trial